-This afternoon travel south to Te Anau.
+This afternoon travel south to Te Anau (106 miles, two hours).
 This small township is the gateway to Fiordland National Park and it lies at the southern end of Lake Te Anau, the largest lake in the South Island.

-Stay overnight at the locally rated 4-star Distinction Luxmore, in the centre of town.
+Stay overnight at the 4-star Distinction Luxmore (3Q), in the centre of town.
 The restaurant, which overlooks Lake Te Anau, features an extensive carvery buffet.
 Each of the hotel’s 180 rooms is equipped with a television, tea and coffee-making facilities, a fridge and hairdryer.
 B, L, D

 Day 16 Te Anau-Dunedin

-Today’s journey of nearly 300 kilometres takes you across the farmlands of Southland and Otago to the Scottish-influenced city of Dunedin, the Gaelic name for Edinburgh.
+Today’s journey takes you across the farmlands of Southland and Otago to the Scottish-influenced city of Dunedin, the Gaelic name for Edinburgh (176 miles, three hours and 30 minutes).
 This cultural university city stands at the head of a harbour, and consists of Victorian and Edwardian buildings, slate and tin-roofed houses and churches.
 The city centre is hilly with some very steep streets.
 At its heart lies the eight-sided plaza area of the Octagon where you’ll also find a statue of the Scottish poet Robert Burns.

-Spend two nights at the locally rated 4-star Heritage Dunedin Leisure Lodge.
+Spend two nights at the 4-star Heritage Dunedin Leisure Lodge (3Q).
 Located on the site of McGavin’s Brewery adjacent to the Dunedin Botanic Gardens, the hotel is within walking distance of the local shopping centre and attractions.
 Each of the 76 rooms has either a balcony or patio, a satellite television, telephone, tea and coffee-making facilities and a minibar.
 B, D

 Day 17 Dunedin